 La Jolla Village • American • $$

 The menu is decadent, and the servings are generous, so you might want to share (or not).
-Because it’s so well-loved around La Jolla, don’t be surprised by longer lines on the weekends but they usually set out coffee an snacks for those waiting on weekend mornings.
+Because it’s so well-loved around La Jolla, don’t be surprised by long lines on the weekends, but they usually set out coffee and snacks for those waiting on weekend mornings.

 Address: 7702 Fay Ave, La Jolla, CA 92037